How Research Can Help Us to See Someone Else’s Point of View

 For decades and starting with George Barna’s groundbreaking work, our team has focused our studies on issues of race and faith, including relatively recent articles on racial tension, perceptions of police brutality and race and spiritual practices.
 At this link, you can find 10 different studies and resources available through Barna that we think would help leaders be more effective listeners.

-We are also making available—at no cost to you—one relevant resource as a free digital download.
-Where Do We Go from Here? covers how U.S. Christians feel about racism and what they believe it will take to move forward.
+One such report is Where Do We Go from Here?, a study that covers how U.S. Christians feel about racism and what they believe it will take to move forward.
 This report came out in 2019 and was produced in partnership with the Reimagine Group.
 The 72 pages are filled with data, infographics and commentary from a range of leaders working in the space of racial justice, inviting them to provide insights and recommendations based on what we learned from interviews from more than 1,500 practicing Christians and more than 500 Protestant pastors in the country.

 We hope that this report—the data it contains and the people who gave their voices to it—will strengthen pastors’ and churchgoers’ understanding of one of the deepest divides in our nation and provide some common ground from which to pursue next steps.
 For white Christians especially, we hope these pages offer a chance to deepen empathy toward black Americans and the challenges they’ve faced, both in the past and present.

 We know that research alone doesn’t solve complex problems.
 But research can be a small step toward understanding someone else’s experience and then working toward true and lasting reconciliation.
 Weeks like this remind me how far I need to run in that direction.

 President, Barna Group